Programming from the BBC Pashto Service

 Join Simon Bates on BBC Radio Devon.

-Simon Evans presents comedy lectures on the economics behind various commodities
+Simon Evans presents comedy lectures on economics.

 BBC Radio London

 Time Of Our Lives plays the big hits from two mystery years every weekday from 12noon.